-The superconducting nanowire single photon detector (SNSPD) is constituted by a thin film of superconducting material shaped into a meandering nanowire through nanofabrication processes.
-This pattern enables to cover a wide surface area, collecting the whole output of an optical fiber, while constituting a single path for the current.
+The superconducting nanowire single photon detector (SNSPD) consists of a thin film of superconducting material shaped into a meandering nanowire through nanofabrication processes.
+This pattern enables it to cover a wide surface area, collecting the whole output of an optical fiber, while constituting a single path for the current.
 The detectors are operated at 2.5 Kelvin and a constant current below the critical current of the superconductor is applied to the device.
-The nanoscale cross section gives our photon detectors extremely high sensitivity upon absorption of just a single photon.
+The nanoscale cross section gives our photon detectors an extremely high level of sensitivity upon absorption of just a single photon.

 Once a single photon is absorbed in the meandering nanowire, superconductivity is locally broken.
 As a result, the current is directed towards the amplification electronics and creates a voltage pulse.
-The detection process takes only about 10 ps.
 After the photon is absorbed, superconductivity recovers in the nanowire within a short time and the SNSPD is ready to detect the next photon.

 Single Quantum SNSPDs have demonstrated the lowest timing jitter on the market.
-This is realized by cryogenic amplification.
-Cryogenic amplifier enclosed in a housing and mounted to the 40K stage of the cryostat enables the SNSPDs to reach the highest single-to-noise ratio and thus the optimal timing jitter.
-A typical Single Quantum SNSPD with cryogenic amplifier reaches <15 ps timing jitter.
+This is achieved by cryogenic amplification.
+A cryogenic amplifier, encased and mounted to the 40K stage of the cryostat, enables the SNSPDs to reach the highest single-to-noise ratio and thus the optimal timing jitter.
+A typical Single Quantum SNSPD with a cryogenic amplifier reaches <15 ps timing jitter.